cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ nox

-This includes unit tests, linters, and type checkers, but excludes sessions like that for building documentation.
+This includes tests, linters, type checks, and more.
+For the full list, please refer to the table `below <Table of Nox sessions_>`_.

 The list of sessions run by default can be configured by editing ``nox.options.sessions`` in ``noxfile.py``.
 Currently the list only excludes the `docs session <The docs session_>`_